kryslertucker/bitly-challenge/README.md

 # Bitly challenge solution

-This solution was written using Golang v1.22.1.
+This solution requires Golang v1.22.1 or higher.
 I have included a Makefile with useful targets for running and development.

 The code supports 4 log levels (DEBUG=-4,INFO=0, WARNING=4, and ERROR=8).
 It defaults to `INFO` level, but it can be configured by setting the `LOG_LEVEL` environment variable in the `.env` file.
 See `.env.example` for example values.